-Course Note: Please note that this 515 course is also listed as a 510 course in the full-time program.
+Course Note(s): Please note that this 515 course is also listed as a 510 course in the full-time program.
 It is the same course.
-Parttime students should register for the 515 course.

-Prerequisite: Recommended course background (undergraduate chemistry and biology) or permission of instructor.
+Part-time students should register for the 515 course.
+Recommended Course Background: undergraduate chemistry and biology or permission of instructor.